devtut/generate/docs/python/parallel-computation.md

 ---
-metaTitle Parallel computation
+metaTitle: Parallel computation
-description Using the multiprocessing module to parallelise tasks, Using a C-extension to parallelize tasks, Using Parent and Children scripts to execute code in parallel, Using PyPar module to parallelize
+description: Using the multiprocessing module to parallelise tasks, Using a C-extension to parallelize tasks, Using Parent and Children scripts to execute code in parallel, Using PyPar module to parallelize
 ---

 # Parallel computation